allegroai/clearml-docs/docs/getting_started/video_tutorials/hands-on_mlops_tutorials/ml_ci_cd_using_github_actions_and_clearml.md

 directory.
 As you might know, we also keep track of any uncommitted changes, so if you add anything in the code that isn't already tracked by Git, we also take care of that.
 But that will come in handy a little bit later as well.
 We also keep track of installed packages and stuff like that.
-In this case, of course, we don't really keep track of very much, it's only the `task.init` and then just reporting some scalars.
+In this case, of course, we don't really keep track of very much, it's only the `Task.init` and then just reporting some scalars.

 What we do have is some scalars, so this is what it would look like, and we'll be using this one later down the line.
 Right, so if I go back here to my code you can also see we have a GitHub folder with the workflow sub-folder in there.